kellyjeanrobb-lgtm/November-Membership-Committee/README.md

 ## Project Overview

 This project is a React-based data visualization dashboard designed to modernize membership reporting.
-It transitions reporting from static Excel sheets to dynamic, interactive visualizations.
+It transitions reporting from static sheets to dynamic, interactive visualizations.

-It provides real-time insights into the membership lifecycle, from candidate pipeline flow to financial throughput and demographic census data.
+It provides insights into the membership lifecycle, from candidate pipeline flow to financial throughput and demographic census data.